 Worship

-We will have a joint worship service with Trinity on Oct 12th.
-Gabe Brannan, Colfax native and LWR Senior Donor Advisor, will speak during the service, as well as help with the Blessing of the Quilts and Baby Care Kits.
-Service will begin at 10:00 am.
+This coming Sunday, we will be focusing on "Come (back) to Worship".
+Please prayerfully consider inviting a friend, neighbor, homebound or past member to join us here for Worship at 10:00 AM.
+We will be hosting a joint service with Trinity Endicott, and will also be welcoming Gabe Brannan, Colfax native and LWR Senior Donor Advisor, to speak during the service, as well as help with the Blessing of the Quilts and Baby Care Kits.

 Rex Harrison Rutledge, a longtime resident of Pullman and Colfax, entered into eternal rest on September 13, 2025, at the age of 66.